gpbl/react-day-picker/website/docs/api/interfaces/dayprops.md

 • **displayMonth**: Date

-The month where the day is displayed.
+The month where the date is displayed.

 ___